paulinamoskwa/ChatGPT-Is-All-You-Need/Q&A/General_Can-you-give-me-an-example-of-out-of-distribution-detection-in-python.md

-# Can you give me an example of out of distribution in python?
+# Can you give me an example of out of distribution detection in python?

 Here is a simple example of out-of-distribution detection in python using the Keras library.